mrsteele/next-routing/README.md

 ### About

-This plugin is inspired by [nuxt routing](https://nuxtjs.org/guide/routing/).
-The idea is that your routing becomes a lot simpler by prepending underscores (`_`) on your routes to simplify your routes.
+This is a routing plugin for [next](https://github.com/zeit/next.js/) inspired by [nuxt routing](https://nuxtjs.org/guide/routing/).
+The idea is that your routing becomes a lot simpler by prepending underscores (`_`) on your routes to create path parameters automatically.

 ### Installation